The best money market accounts for September 2023

 Take advantage of promotional offers: It's not common for banks to offer promotional APYs on money market accounts, but still watch out for them as you shop around.
 Just make sure you read the fine print for the offer to understand how long the promotion lasts and the potential limitations.

-Minimize your fees: If you can find a money market account with a high APY and no monthly fee, you'll need to make sure you limit your withdrawals.
-However, if the account you want charges a monthly fee, consider whether you can get it waived each month based on your balance.
+Minimize your fees: If you can find a money market account with a high APY and no monthly fee, you'll need to make sure you limit your withdrawals if there’s a withdrawal limit in place.
+However, if the account you want charges a monthly fee, consider whether you can get that fee waived each month if you keep a higher minimum balance.

 Risks and considerations